anosetcha/hello-world/README.md

 # hello-world
 Anosetcha's first repository: hello-world

-Ano is a human priest on oceanic realm, Saurfang.
+Anosetcha is a human priest on oceanic realm, Saurfang.